-Measurement of 25-OH-D (25-hydroxyvitamin D) concentration is the appropriate screening test for vitamin D deficiency.
-The 1,25-OH2-D test has little to no predictive value related to bone health.
-However, there is lack of agreement concerning the best type of assay to conduct when measuring 25-hydroxyvitamin D. Furthermore, there is substantial controversy concerning cutoff levels to define vitamin D deficiency, as the evidence is inconsistent regarding optimal levels of vitamin D.
+Measurement of 25-OH-D (25-hydroxyvitamin D) concentration is the appropriate screening test for vitamin D deficiency. -The 1,25-OH2-D test has little to no predictive value related to bone health.
+However, there is lack of agreement concerning the best type of assay to conduct when measuring 25-hydroxyvitamin D. Furthermore, there is substantial controversy concerning cutoff levels to define vitamin D deficiency, as the evidence is inconsistent regarding optimal levels of vitamin D. The international Vitamin D Standardization Program has established measures for standardizing the laboratory value of 25(OH)D to improve clinical and public health practice.

-Prevalence of vitamin D deficiency in children (defined in the study as levels < 20 ng/mL) is estimated to be aboutapproximately 154%, with estimates ranginge from 14% to 37%.
-Rates of deficiency vary among certain populations, with increased risk among black and Hispanic teenagers, as well as overweight and obese children and adolescents.
-Reduced serum vitamin D in overweight and obese children and adolescents reflects sequestration in adipose tissue, but little is known about the significance of low serum vitamin D in this population.
+Prevalence of vitamin D deficiency in children (defined in the study as levels < 20 ng/mL) is approximately 15%, with estimates ranging from 14% to 37%.^{3,6} Rates of deficiency vary among certain populations, with increased risk among black and Hispanic teenagers, as well as overweight and obese children and adolescents.6 Reduced serum vitamin D in overweight and obese children and adolescents reflects sequestration in adipose tissue, but little is known about the significance of low serum vitamin D in this population.4

 A global consensus of 33 experts, convened at the request of the European Society for Pediatric Endocrinology, reviewed the available literature on prevention and management of nutritional rickets, and determined that routine vitamin D screening is not recommended for healthy children.
 They note the frequent coexistence of dietary calcium and vitamin D deficiency, which alters the threshold for development of rickets, and makes a single screening value impractical.
-The global consensus panel advocates for identification and screening of groups at high risk for vitamin D deficiency based on clinical factors, as opposed to universal screening as public health policy.
+The global consensus panel advocates for identification and screening of groups at high risk for vitamin D deficiency based on clinical factors, as opposed to universal screening of asymptomatic individuals as public health policy.
+1,14

-The American Academy of Pediatrics (AAP) - Section on Endocrinology advises against ordering vitamin D concentrations routinely in otherwise healthy children, including children who are overweight or obese.
-The AAP's report on optimizing bone health recommends screening for vitamin D deficiency only in children and adolescents with conditions associated with reduced bone mass and/or recurrent low-impact fractures.
+The American Academy of Pediatrics (AAP) - Section on Endocrinology advises against ordering vitamin D concentrations routinely in otherwise healthy children, including children who are overweight or obese.5 Additionally, the Italian Pediatric Society and the Italian Society of Preventative and Social Pediatrics recommend against routine 25(OH) D testing in children and adolescents.13 The AAP's report on optimizing bone health recommends screening for vitamin D deficiency only in children and adolescents with conditions associated with reduced bone mass and/or recurrent low-impact fractures.6 The Italian Pediatric Society and the Italian Society of Preventive and Social Pediatrics suggest measuring serum 25(OH) D levels in the presence of multiple risk factors for vitamin D deficiency.13